 The doubles-only format is open to men, women or mixed doubles.
-A facility may have one or more squads and each squad consists of eight teams divided between NTRP levels (or the equivalent) of play (two players per team and two teams per level).
+A facility may have 1 or more squads and each squad consists of 8 teams divided between NTRP levels (or the equivalent) of play (2 players per team and 2 teams per level).
 The recommended levels are 3.0 and below, 3.5, 4.0 and 4.5/5.0.
 The league's flexibility allows pros to adjust the levels and team numbers within squads to meet player availability.

 What is the mixed-level format?

-When USPTA introduced the Adult Tennis League in 1992, it also introduced a new concept.
-The mixed-level format includes one men's doubles team and one women's doubles team at each of the four levels within a squad.
+When the USPTA introduced the Adult Tennis League in 1992, it also introduced a new concept.
+The mixed-level format includes 1 men's doubles team and 1 women's doubles team at each of the 4 levels within a squad.
 This format is popular among couples who would like to earn points for the same squad, but play at different skill levels.

-Sixteen players on a squad sounds like a large number until one realizes that there are only four players at each of four different levels.
-This actually should encourage participating facilities to sponsor more squads.
+Even on a squad of 16 players, there are only 4 players at each of the 4 different levels, which should actually encourage participating facilities to sponsor more squads.

 An added bonus is the opportunity for players to win at either, or both, the team level or squad competitions.
 A weaker team at one level still might become a winner on a successful squad, or a strong team still might win its competitive level even if the larger squad loses.

 What if there are not enough players at a level to form a squad?

 Recognizing that some areas may have few players available at certain levels, the USPTA designed the league with flexibility that accommodates such conditions.
 Tennis teachers may adapt the squad format to include the 4 most popular levels within their area.
 For example, squads within a league may consist of 2.5, 3.0, 3.5, and 4.0 levels.
 Pros also may duplicate levels within a squad, if most players participate at that skill level.